 Pay Attention to Vomiting

-Although vomiting is common in cats, frequent vomiting should be alarming as it may be a sign of disease or internal parasites.
+Any events of vomiting in a cat should be monitored closely, but frequent vomiting should be especially alarming as it may be a sign of disease or internal parasites.

 Note Changes in Appetite

 When a cat has a high worm infestation it can lead to several problems that can reduce appetite.
 Worms take up physical space within the bowel and can make the belly look swollen.
 Worms can cause stomach ache and inflammation of the bowel lining.

 Without the proper nutrition, kittens and cats lack energy and possibly enthusiasm.
 Many conditions can cause lethargy so it’s best to visit the veterinarian if your cat is less active, energetic and playful than before.

 LOOKING FOR ACTUAL EVIDENCE